Cadlaxa/OpenUtau-Dictionary-Editor/OU Dictionary Editor/Readme.md

 - Revamp `Light Mode` color accents to certain ui elements
 - Fix Treeview selection color on `Light Mode`
 - Performance Fixes
-- Add `Get Symbols` function (gets the phonemes on the Entry Editor and adds and guesses the phoneme type to the Symbols Editor)

 **`(7/09/24)`**
 - Directly edit the entry with double click or `enter` button